 Operations are defined in a precondition/postcondition style.
 A precondition must be true before the operation is executed, and the postcondition must be true after the operation has executed.
 The precondition is implicitly defined within the operation.
 Each operation has an associated proof obligation to ensure that if the precondition is true, then the operation preserves the system invariant.
-The system invariant is a property of the system that must be true at all times.
+The system Fig. 8.1 Specification of positive square root invariant is a property of the system that must be true at all times.
 The initial state itself is, of course, required to satisfy the system invariant.